-(1) Reflects amounts payable under 2019 annual incentive plan awards based on individual and Company performance for 2019, which are described in greater detail in the subsection of the CD&A titled "Annual Incentive Plan."
+- (1) Reflects amounts payable under 2020 annual incentive plan awards based on individual and Company performance for 2020, which are described in greater detail in the subsection of the CD&A titled "Annual Incentive Plan."
 Goals under the Individual Performance Incentive component of annual incentive plan awards are measured on a scale of 0%-200% and do not have a threshold payment level.
-For purposes of this table, it is assumed that each executive officer realizes 10% of the Individual Performance Incentive at threshold, 100% at target, and 200% at maximum

-- Reflects amounts payable under PSUs based on the satisfaction of Company performance goals applicable to the Named Executive Officer's 2019 LTI awards.
-The threshold amount is calculated based on the minimum amount that an executive officer could earn with respect to the PSUs, calculated as if the EPS performance goal was achieved at the minimum level of performance that would result in a portion of the PSUs being earned and as if the minimum level of performance to earn PSUs based on the relative TSR performance goal was not achieved.
-For additional information about the Company's LTI awards, see footnote 1 of the Summary Compensation Table and the subsection of the CD&A titled "Long-term Incentives." - (3) Reflects RSUs granted as part of each Named Executive Officer's 2019 LTI awards. - (4) Reflects the grant date fair value of awards, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+For purposes of this table, it is assumed that each executive officer realizes 10% of the Individual Performance Incentive at threshold, 100% at target, and 200% at maximum. - Reflects amounts payable under dollar-denominated PSUs granted as part of each Named Executive Officer's 2020 LTI awards based on the satisfaction of Company performance goals applicable to the PSUs.
+The threshold amount is calculated based on the minimum amount that an executive officer could earn with respect to the PSUs, calculated as if the EPS performance goal were achieved at the minimum level of performance that would result in a portion of the PSUs being earned and as if the minimum level of performance to earn PSUs based on the relative TSR performance goal was not achieved.
+For additional information about the PSU awards, see footnote 1 of the Summary Compensation Table and the subsection of the CD&A titled "Long-term Incentives." - Reflects RSUs granted as part of each Named Executive Officer's 2020 LTI awards.
+For additional information about the RSU awards, see footnote 1 of the Summary Compensation Table and the subsection of the CD&A titled "Long-term Incentives." - Reflects the grant date fair value of LTI awards, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
 For the PSUs, the value is determined as the value at the grant date based on the probable outcome of the performance conditions.
-For a discussion of valuation assumptions, see Note 13 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019, and for the maximum value of these awards at grant, see footnote 1 to the Summary Compensation Table above.
+For a discussion of valuation assumptions, see Note 15 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020, and for the maximum value of these awards at grant, see footnote 1 to the Summary Compensation Table above.